geopython/pygeoapi/docs/source/admin-api.rst

 Admin API
 =========

-When the Admin API is enabled, :ref:`transactions` can be made on pygeoapi's configured resources.
+pygeoapi provides the ability to manage configuration through an API.

-This allows for on the fly addition and modification of the data served by pygeoapi.
+When enabled, :ref:`transactions` can be made on pygeoapi's configured resources.
+This allows for API based modification of the pygeoapi configuration.

-The API is enabled with the server configuration:
+The API is enabled with the following server configuration:

 .. code-block:: yaml

     server:
-        admin: true # boolean on whether to enable admin api.
+        admin: true # boolean on whether to enable Admin API.

 For pygeoapi to hot reload the configuration as changes are made, the pygeoapi configuration file must be included as demonstrated for a gunicorn deployment of pygeoapi via flask: